 ODAI AL ZOUBI is a writer, journalist, and translator.
 He studied Philosophy at the Lebanese University, Beirut, and at University of East Anglia, Norwich, where he received his PhD.
 His philosophical research focuses on semantics and speech act theory.

 He has translated works by Bertrand Russell from English into Arabic.
-He has published two collections of short stories, and also a collection of literary essays in Arabic (with Al Mutawassit Publications).
-One of his short stories will be included in an anthology of Syrian stories to be published by Comma Press.
+He has published three collections of short stories in Arabic (Al Mutawassit Publications).
+In Spring 2019 his first stories to be translated into English appeared in The Common (Issue No. 17, Arabic Stories from Syria).
+His story, The Trial of the Cold North (previously published in French and Dutch and Danish) is selected for Best Asian Short Stories 2019, appearing for the first time in English.
 He has had articles published in English at openDemocracy and in Danish, Dutch, French, German, and Spanish publications.
 He also writes (in Arabic) for the Syrian culture website Al-Jumhuriya.

 Read his op-ed in Newsweek: Gogol's Ghost: A letter from a Syrian to the Russian public about the war on Aleppo